openharmony/game_game_controller_framework/README.md

       conversion feature.
     - Offering InnerApi to terminal device manufacturers for configuring information about game peripherals and the input-to-touch conversion settings.
-- The primary functions of the service layer for GameController include:
+- The primary functions of GameControllerSA include:
     - Saving game peripheral information to the configuration file `device_config.json`.
     - Saving the list of supported games for input-to-touch conversion to the configuration file `game_support_key_mapping.json`.